Houghton Library Visiting Fellowships

 Fellowship Opportunities

-Thanks to the generosity of the library's benefactors, seventeen endowed fellowships support research in the following fields of study:
+Thanks to the generosity of the library's benefactors, fifteen endowed fellowships support research in the following fields of study:

 • Beatrice, Benjamin, and Richard Bader Fellowship in the Visual Arts of the Theatre